elastic/app-search-firestore-extension/CONTRIBUTING.md

 You can check the logs to see if it ran in the "Logs" tab of the emulator.

-TODO: This url isn't quite right, we need to add an "api" for this to our extensions.yaml file to expose it and then figure out what the correct url is

 Also, try querying App Search via the search endpoint: http://localhost:5001/pokemon/us-central1/search?query=pikachu